emefix/design-patterns/README.md

 > * This class provides a way to access its only object which can be accessed directly without need to instantiate the object of the class.
 > * The static method creates its own instance of the class as a private static field.
 > * The defined constructor must be parameterless and private.

+### 2.5.
+Prototype pattern
+__A duplicate of a costly object.__
+> * A prototype interface tells to create a clone of the object that may include costly operations.
+> * The existing object acts as a prototype and contains the state of the object.
+> * The newly copied object may change same properties only if required.

 ## Behavioral patterns
 ### 3.1.
 Command pattern